iszczesniak/cpp/auto/index.md

 Writing types in legacy C++ was cumbersome, arduous and inviting errors that a compiler sometimes was unable to catch.
 Typically, to iterate over a container of containers, we had to spell out the iterator type.
-Now it's easy to use an iterator by defining its type using the `auto` specifier.
+Now it's easy to declare an iterator by defining its type using the `auto` specifier.
 Here's an example:

 ```cpp
 {% include_relative motivation_iter.cc %}